aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/svg-converter/svg-to-gif/_index.md

 {{% /alert %}}

 ### **Free App**
-You can convert SVG to GIF with Aspose.HTML for .NET API in real time.
-First, load an HTML file from your local drive and then run the example.
+You can convert SVG to GIF with Aspose.HTML API in real time.
+First, load an SVG file from your local drive and then run the example.
 In this example, the save options are set by default.
 You will immediately receive the result as a separate GIF file.

-{{< svg-converter SVG GIG  >}}
+{{< svg-converter SVG GIF  >}}
 using Aspose.Html.Dom.Svg;
 using Aspose.Html.Converters;
 using Aspose.Html.Rendering.Image;